6 Natural Regions of Colombia: Discover their Secrets and Culture

 Best things to do in Los Llanos

-The Pacific lowlands coastal region is not easily accessible and is less developed than the Caribbean sea coastal towns.
+The Pacific region is not easily accessible and is less developed than the Caribbean coast.
 However, it offers some of the country’s most beautiful sceneries, pristine beaches, forests, and rivers.

 Departments of this natural region of Colombia